AGF

 Composition Patterns — Progressive Build-Up from Minimum Viable Control to Full Governed System

-Phase 1 — Minimum Viable Control: Scope, identity, audit trail.
-Not even Ring 1 yet — just: the agent can't exceed its scope and actions are attributable.
+1. Minimum Viable Control — Ring 0 + Fabric (minimal).
+Scope, identity, audit trail.
+The agent can't exceed its scope and actions are attributable.

-Phase 2 — Verification (Ring 0 + Ring 1): Verified outputs.
+2. Validation Pipeline — adds Ring 1.
+Verified outputs.
 Quality assurance becomes structural, not manual.

-Phase 3 — Governance (+ Ring 2): Policy evaluation, human gates, transaction control.
+3. Governed Decision Flow — adds Ring 2.
+Policy evaluation, human-reviewable gates, transaction control.

-Each phase is independently valuable.
-Phase 1 alone is more governance than most organizations have today.
+Each pattern is independently valuable.
+Minimum Viable Control alone is more governance than most organizations have today.

 Where This Came From